stephenh/ts-proto/README.markdown

   Alternatively, if you pass `--ts_proto_opt=forceLong=string`, all 64 bit numbers will be outputted as strings.

+* With `--ts_proto_opt=nullableOptionals=true`, all fields that contain a message or are part of a `oneof` clause are declared as optional TypeScript properties and are marked nullable.

 * With `--ts_proto_opt=lowerCaseServiceMethods=true`, the method names of service methods will be lowered/camel-case, i.e. `service.findFoo` instead of `service.FindFoo`.

 * With `--ts_proto_opt=outputEncodeMethods=false`, the `Message.encode` and `Message.decode` methods for working with protobuf-encoded/binary data will not be output.